Kong/terraform-provider-konnect/docs/resources/cloud_gateway_custom_domain.md

 - `control_plane_geo` (String) Set of control-plane geos supported for deploying cloud-gateways configurations. must be one of ["us", "eu", "au", "me", "in", "sg"]; Requires replacement if changed.
 - `control_plane_id` (String) Requires replacement if changed.
 - `domain` (String) Domain name of the custom domain.
 Requires replacement if changed.

+### Optional

+- `kind` (String) **Pre-release Feature**
+This feature is currently in beta and is subject to change.

+Kind of the custom domain based on Cloud Gateway deployment.
+Default: "dedicated.v0"; must be one of ["dedicated.v0", "serverless.v1"]; Requires replacement if changed.

 ### Read-Only